-Infections are commonly encountered throughout infancy and childhood that span the full spectrum from mild and self-limiting to severe with longer-term sequelae.
-Early identification and treatment of an infectious illness can not only ameliorate disease but also provide assurance as to the nature of the illness and minimise transmission.
-Maternal infections during pregnancy can also have an impact on the developing fetus, with timely counselling key to understanding potential fetal and infant outcomes and appropriate antenatal and postnatal management strategies.
-Adam Bartlett is a Paediatric Infectious Diseases Physician with expertise in diagnosing and managing infectious diseases encountered across the full age range from the unborn baby to the adolescent.
+Infections are commonly encountered throughout infancy and childhood, and may range from mild and self-limiting to severe with longer-term complications.
+Prompt diagnosis and management of an infectious illness can not only ameliorate disease but also provide assurance as to the nature of the illness and minimise transmission.

 - Acute febrile illnesses